MileHacker Logo

 Seasonal Overview

 • Winter (November-March): During winter it is profoundly cold and dry.
 Average temperatures span from -20°C to -10°C (-4°F to 14°F), often descending below -25°C (-13°F).
-Snowfall remains minimal despite the severe cold, but ice frequently occurs.
+Snowfall remains minimal despite the intense cold, but ice frequently occurs.
 The landscape transforms into a frozen expanse.

 • Ideal Timing: Late Spring to early Autumn (May-September) is optimal for outdoor activities.